About Catharine Hamilton

 For six years I experienced chronic pain from osteo-arthritis in my left hip.
 Mainstream medicine could not help me except to prescribe painkillers, which I knew would make me feel bad.
-My Nurse Practitioner at the time told me I'd have more success in the alternative health field!
+The Nurse Practitioner told me I'd have more success in the alternative health field!
 I worked with several Heilkunst colleagues, a couple of osteopaths, pelvic health physiotherapists, to mention a few, over those six years.
 I took supplements, homeopathic medicines, and Advil, to combat the pain.
 I learned a lot about myself which was good but the pain didn't decrease much.

-By the time I tried NeurOptimal, I was in pain 80% of the time and it was a seven or eight out of ten in terms of intensity.
+By the time I tried neurofeedback, I was in pain 80% of the time and it was a seven or eight out of ten in terms of intensity.
 I had stopped many of my favourite activities like biking, tennis, downhill skiing because of the pain and limited mobility, and was limited to shorter outings (car trips, hikes, cross-country skiing).
 And I expended most of my energy in getting through each day.
 I wasn't sleeping well, I was anxious, I was depressed...

-After my first NeurOptimal session, the pain in my hip went down to 30% of the time, and to a two to three out of ten.
+After my first neurofeedback session, the pain in my hip went down to 30% of the time, and to a two to three out of ten.
 Slowly the pain has gone until now I only have occasional twinges.
 My depression and anxiety are almost gone completely, I sleep well most nights, in short — I've got my life back.
 I still have osteo-arthritis and limited mobility, but having no pain to very little pain has meant renewed energy levels, ability to enjoy life again and renewed hope for the future.